𝘊𝘩𝘢𝘳𝘨𝘪𝘯𝘨 𝘔𝘺𝘵𝘩𝘴 - 𝘪𝘯 𝘸𝘰𝘳𝘥𝘴 𝘯𝘰𝘶𝘳𝘪𝘴𝘩𝘦𝘥

 With contributions by Greet Brauwers, Raf Custers, Nemo Camus, Ester Mugambi, Luigi Coppola, en Lucrezia Cippitelli.

-The title of this program is taken from the poem, 𝘞𝘦 𝘢𝘳𝘦 𝘢 𝘕𝘦𝘸 𝘚𝘶𝘯, by Pélagie Gbaguidi featured in 𝘊𝘩𝘢𝘳𝘨𝘪𝘯𝘨 𝘔𝘺𝘵𝘩𝘴.
+Finissage of Charging Myths, on Sunday 4 June 2023 The title of the program is taken from the poem, 𝘞𝘦 𝘢𝘳𝘦 𝘢 𝘕𝘦𝘸 𝘚𝘶𝘯, by Pélagie Gbaguidi featured in 𝘊𝘩𝘢𝘳𝘨𝘪𝘯𝘨 𝘔𝘺𝘵𝘩𝘴.

 Framer Framed is a platform for contemporary art, visual culture, and critical theory & practice.
 Each year the organisation presents a variety of exhibitions in collaboration with both emerging and established international curators and artists.
 An extensive public program is organised alongsi…